treban/pimatic-tradfri/README.md

 * implement color control over slider
 * detection if lights are reachable and show it on the gui
 * GUI Optimization
+* soft change to new color
+* some action providers for some devices
+* controle the gateway

 ### ChangeLog
 * 0.1.6 - first public alpha version

 * 0.1.7 - New functions:
   * Control light temperature
   * Observing changes
   * Goup function
   * Gateway check
   * Support for more lights
+  * code refactoring
+  * bugfixes

+* 0.1.8:
-          * ode refactoring
+  * code refactoring
+  * autoreconnect
-          * ugfixes
+  * bugfixes